Neosstr1/tkinter-examples-test-1/README.md

 This is a test project as you understand from the name.It doesn't mean anything in its current state.
 Even for me.

-Maybe it would growth and would be a good scale tutorial repository when it would went some step.
+Maybe it would growth and would be a good scale tutorial repository when it went some step.